scala-steward/shipreq/Ideas.md

 * First-class Actors.
   (completion, auto-rename like step refs, UC diagram, enhanced flow graph)

-* Sharable / AOP-style pre- & post-conditions.
+* Shared / AOP-style pre- & post-conditions.
   (Instead of writing the same conditions in all UCs, define them one and select UCs they apply to.)

 * Publish Feature.